githubixx/ansible-role-etcd/README.md

 etcd_snapshot_count: "100000"
 # Time (in milliseconds) of a heartbeat interval
 etcd_heartbeat_interval: "100"
+# Time (in milliseconds) for an election to timeout.
+See tuning documentation for details
+etcd_election_timeout: "1000"

 # Certificate authority and certificate files for etcd
 etcd_certificates: